Reporting a repair

 The care of your home is a joint one.
 We are responsible for most of the repairs but you are responsible for the decoration inside your home and those listed under Tenant responsibility on this responsibility chart.

 You should take reasonable care of your home, including internal decorations and report any repairs or faults to us straight away.
 If you want to make any alterations or adaptations to your home or garden, either internally or externally, you may need our permission first.
-You can do this through MYaccount or by talking to your Housing Officer.
+You can do this by emailing your Housing Services Officer.
 If agreed, these alterations or adaptations then become your responsibility to maintain.
 They must also be removed and made safe when you leave your home.

 If you have a mutual exchange to your home through Homeswap for example, you will be responsible for any faults or damage to the property, other than emergencies.
 You cannot report any other repairs during the first twelve months.
 You will also be responsible for any adaptations made by previous tenants and any outstanding repairs that are tenants’ responsibilities.

 If you have applied to buy your home, we will only carry out basic repairs the law asks us to do.
 Once you have bought your home, you are responsible for all repairs.

 If your property is damaged (including accidentally) by either yourself, family or visitors then the repair is your responsibility.

 If you carry out the repair yourself or pay a tradesperson of your own choice, an inspection by The Community Housing Group will take place to ensure the repair is safe and of a suitable standard.